orsinium/blog/content/posts/go/safe-api.md

 }
 ```

-The problem with this approach is that now everything you put into struct field tags is not type safe, not autocompleted, not documented, and even the syntax is not checked.
+The problem with this approach is that now everything you put into struct field tags is not type-safe, not autocompleted, not documented, and even the syntax is not checked.
 In other words, it's just along raw string that gets parsed only in runtime.
-This will get better when and if the [introduce structured tags](https://github.com/golang/go/issues/23637) RFC is accepted. until then, this approach with reflection is only good if you don't rely on struct tags too much.
+This will get better when and if the [introduce structured tags](https://github.com/golang/go/issues/23637) RFC is accepted.
+Until then, this approach with reflection is only good if you don't rely on struct tags too much.

 ## Opaque types